robinmoisson/staticrypt/README.md

 **Pin the salt to use staticrypt in your CI in a build step** - if you want want the "Remember-me" or share features to work accross multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
 If you run StatiCrypt in a CI step, you can pin the salt in two ways:

-- either commit the `.staticrypt.json` config file - you can generate a random salt and config file on your local machine with `staticrypt --salt`
+- either commit the `.staticrypt.json` config file - you can generate a random salt and config file on your local machine with:
+-
+    ```bash
+    staticrypt --salt
+    ```

 - or hardcode the salt in the encryption command in the CI script:

     ```bash
     staticrypt test.html --salt 12345678901234567890123456789012
     ```

-See an exemple of how to use StatiCrypt in a CI build step in this community project: [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template)
+> See an exemple of how to use StatiCrypt in a CI build step in this community project: [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template)

 **Customize the password prompt** to have the encrypted page match your style (see [the FAQ](#can-i-customize-the-password-prompt) for a full custom template):